UPDATE – The Complete Last Waltz will return to The Capitol Theater and be

 There were countless tributes to Levon Helm last year following his death from cancer on April 19, 2012.
 Among the more notable was “The Night They Drove Old Dixie Down – A Celebration of the Life & Music of Levon Helm.”
-House band Dave Dreiwitz, Marco Benevento, Scott Metzger and Further’s Joe Russo joined together with members of The Hold Steady!, The Felice Brothers, Phosphorescent, Guster and others for the commemoration at Brooklyn Bowl on June 4, 2012.
-“There was so much raw emotion about his passing – it was just a few weeks before,” Cohen remembers to jambands.com.
+House band Dave Dreiwitz, Marco Benevento, Scott Metzger and Joe Russo joined together with members of Yellowbirds, The Hold Steady!, The Felice Brothers, Phosphorescent, Guster and others for the commemoration at Brooklyn Bowl on June 4, 2012.
+“There was so much raw emotion about his passing – it was just a few weeks before,” Yellowbirds Sam Cohen remembers to jambands.com.
 “It was an incredible, incredible vibe, incredible night.
 I’ve never done any kind of tribute to anything before that concert and it seemed like an amazing reason to go do one.
 I’m a huge fan of The Band and Levon Helm specifically, so it was an honor to be a part of and I feel like everyone brought a lot of genuine emotion and their positive baggage to that concert, so it was really special.”

-For 2012’s The Complete Last Waltz the Yellowbirds/Almost Dead house band were joined by a long list of guests: Wilco’s Nels Cline, Dr Dog’s Erick Slick and Scott McMicken, Nada Surf’s Ira Elliot, Cass McCombs and many others (Fruit Bats, Low Anthem, Antibalas, Gomez, Vetiver, The Long Winters, more) – even the original concert’s poems recited by Mad Men’s Michael Gladis, Two Broke Girls’ Beth Behrs and House of Cards’ Mike Kelly.
+For 2012’s The Complete Last Waltz the Yellowbirds/Almost Dead house band were joined by many guests, often taking turns singing lead: Wilco’s Nels Cline, Dr Dog’s Erick Slick and Scott McMicken, Nada Surf’s Ira Elliot, Cass McCombs and many others (members of Fruit Bats, Low Anthem, Antibalas, Gomez, Vetiver, The Long Winters, more).
+The original concert’s poetry were recited by Mad Men’s Michael Gladis, Two Broke Girls’ Beth Behrs and House of Cards’ Mike Kelly.
 Photos from the event are here.

 “Every artist I’ve ever known was greatly influenced by this concert,” Egan told Glide Magazine.
 “Not just The Band.
 This concert.
 In whatever format they encountered it.
 Beyond that, there was a lot of great music and interesting readings that happened that night that people don’t know.
 Now they will.”